-When applying for car finance it is vital that you can meet the monthly repayments.
+When applying for car finance it is crucial that you can meet the monthly repayments comfortably and on time.
 Depending on your credit history, you may have to prove that you can do this.
-This can be done by showing 3-6 months of bank statements and pay slips.
+This can be done by showing three to six months’ worth of bank statements and/or payslips.

 One way to make payments more affordable is to opt for a longer payment term.
-This does mean that you will pay more interest on the overall amount but will make the loan more affordable on a monthly basis.
-Bear in mind that the payment term can be affected by your credit profile, and so will be subject to the lender’s criteria.
+This does mean that you will pay more interest on the overall amount, but it will make the loan more manageable on a month-to-month basis.
+Bear in mind that the payment term can be affected by your credit profile, and will also be subject to the lender’s criteria.

 Know what car you want

-It’s important that you are realistic.
-You may have a dream car in mind but the cost and running costs may not be feasible for your budget.
-You must avoid committing to more than you can afford as this can cause problems in the future, especially if you do not have savings or your income reduces.
+It’s important that you are realistic with the car you are looking to finance.
+You may have a dream car in mind but the finance cost – including running costs – may not be feasible on your budget.
+You must avoid committing to more than you can afford – missing payments can cause problems in the future, such as your ability to obtain finance of any sort moving forward.
+This is especially true if you do not have savings or your income reduces.

-Also, if you try to apply for finance on a car that is outside of your budget, you are more likely to be turned down for car finance, which can impact on your credit file.
+Also, if you try to apply for finance on a car that is outside of your budget, you are more likely to be turned down for car finance, which can impact your credit profile.

 Once you’ve found the car you want, the amount you can borrow will be determined by the value of the car.
 Some lenders will finance 100% of the value whereas other will lend for more than the value of the car, allowing you to purchase things like insurance, extras, and add-ons.

-At My Car Credit, we’re lucky to have a diverse panel of 26 lenders who offer a variety of finance options, including loaning up to 120% and catering for credit profiles that range from excellent to poor, retired people, young people, self-employed, and so on.
+At My Car Credit, we’re lucky to have an extensive and diverse panel of lenders who offer a variety of finance options, including loaning up to 120% and catering for credit profiles that range from excellent to poor.
+We are also committed to helping people across a variety of situations, including retired people, young people, self-employed people, and so on.

 Do the calculations

-A Car Finance Calculator will provide a monthly repayment figure, an APR, total cost of credit and total amount payable.
-Whilst your car credit specialist will tailor a car loan deal for your circumstances, the Car Finance Calculator is great for getting a good indication of what you will be able to borrow.
+If you think you’re ready to begin the initial stages of your car finance application, our Car Finance Calculator will provide a monthly repayment figure, an APR, total cost of credit and total amount payable.
+Whilst your Car Credit Specialist will tailor a car loan deal for your circumstances, the Car Finance Calculator is great for getting a good indication of what you will be able to borrow.